The joy is real.

 Genre: YA Steampunk Retold Myth/Fairy Tale

 So many teasers in this aesthetic.
 I can’t help but squeal.
-But if you headed this way because of #AMM, this baby (book #2) is what I’m trying to
+But if you headed this way because of #PitchWars 2018, this baby is what I’m submitting.

 WHY?
 WHY?
 WHY?!